17 How to Handle Repetitive Tasks

 - Click and hold the tab of the new worksheet and drag it to an empty spot in the Origin workspace to create a separate workbook.

 - Click on any of the locks in the columns of this copied sheet, and select Worksheet Filters: Lock.
 The filter conditions will be locked to this sheet.
 If you change the filter condition in the original data sheet, this copied sheet will not be affected.

-- You can now return to the original automobile book and modify the filter condition to Toyota and use Copy Columns to to create another worksheet.
+- You can now return to the original automobile book, click the filter icon and change the filter condition to Toyota, then use Copy Columns to to create another worksheet.